adwiii/CSCI_420_Robotics_Fall_2025/labs/lab1.md

 <node pkg="rocketship" exec="countdown" name="CountDownNode"></node>
 ```

 Take a second to explore what is inside the launch file.
-By using a launch file, ROS knows to start `roscore` automatically and how to start three software modules (nodes) `rocket_engine`, `main_controller`, and `countdown`.
+By using a launch file, ROS knows to start any necessary background processes automatically and how to start three software modules (nodes) `rocket_engine`, `main_controller`, and `countdown`.
 Each of the nodes belongs to the rocketship package (pkg).
 We want the `main_controller` to output to screen (the terminal).
 Save the file and go back to your terminal.
 Let's launch the rocket.
-Close all terminals and open a new one.
+Press CTRL+C to stop all commands in all terminals, close them and open a new one.

+{% include notification.html message="CAUTION!!!
+Closing a terminal without pressing CTRL+C to first stop the process can leave extra copies of the node running in the background.
+Make sure to close them to avoid this!" %}

 To launch the rocket we need to run:

 ```bash
 cd ~/csci-420-robotics-docker  # edit the location if you did not clone the repository to ~ during Docker Setup